gvwilson/sdxpy/src/undo/index.md

 so we are essentially undoing our undo forever.
 The solution is to modify the base class `Action` to have a `.save` method that tells the application whether or not to save this action.
-The default implemenation returns `True`, but we override it in `Undo` to return `False`:
+The default implementation returns `True`, but we override it in `Undo` to return `False`:

 [% inc file="undoable.py" keep="Undo" %]